david2am/ocaml_dune/README.md

 opam install ocaml-lsp-server odoc ocamlformat utop
 ```

-Platform tools are going to help you write your Ocaml code and projects, it includes the lsp-server and dune.
+Platform tools are going to help you write your Ocaml code and projects, it includes the lsp-server and **dune**.

 **dune** is Ocaml's build system, it automates compilation, testing, documentation generation and other build tasks.